amalpoulose/Student-Database/README.md

 All function declarations are present in database.h.

-For compiling use  make.
+For compiling use:

+       make
-For execution try  ./outfile
+For execution try

+     ./outfile

 It will create file named database if not present and can manage details of student through it.
   ->This program manages only Name mark Roll number of student which can be extended according to need.